celestiaorg/docs/docs/nodes/systemd.md

 sudo journalctl -u celestia-lightd.service -f
 ```

-Now, the Celestia Light Node will start syncing headers.
+Now, the Celestia light node will start syncing headers.
-After sync is finished, Light Node will do Data Availability
+After sync is finished, light node will do Data Availability
-Sampling (DAS) from the Bridge Node.
+Sampling (DAS) from the bridge node.